 First, we should start by saying that ARPU is the Average Revenue per User.

-To calculate the ARPU is quite simple: first, you must define a cohort, and then you divide the total revenue generated by that cohort by the number of users it has.
+To calculate the ARPU of your mobile games is quite simple: first, you must define a cohort, and then you divide the total revenue generated by that cohort by the number of users it has.

-However, when developers talk about their ARPU, the cohorts they use are usually the whole userbase of their app, and the range of time they use is the lifetime of those users.
+However, when developers talk about their ARPU, the cohorts are usually the whole user base of their app.
+The range of time they use is the lifetime of those users.

 The connection of ARPU with other Revenue Metrics

 Other revenue metrics work in a similar way to ARPU.
 Some are even born from it.